GetDKAN/dkan/modules/dkan/dkan_datastore/modules/dkan_datastore_api/README.md

 ```

 ## Limitations

-- The **q** param doesn't work in combination with the join param.
+- The `q` parameter doesn't work in combination with the `join` parameter.
-- Filters doesn't work with float (decimals) values
+- Filters don't work with float (decimals) values

 ## Examples

-The following is a simple example with two resources that contain 4 records each.
-Please note that the resource_id would be a UUID not single digit number in real scenario.
+The following is a simple example with two resources that contain four records each.
+Please note that the resource `id` would be a UUID not single digit number in real scenario.

 **Resource: 1**
 ```